 However, you also have the option of converting equations in EPUB to PNG format.
 To do this, open the EPUB target and select the EPUB Options tab.
 In the Optimization Settings area, you can use the check box labeled Enable MathML to PNG conversion.

 - If the option is selected both MathML and LaTeX equations are converted to PNG.

 - If the option is not selected LaTeX equations are converted to MathML.
 And of course MathML equations remain as they are.

 If you build PDF output, equations are converted to vector images.

 For the rest of the output types in Flare, equations are converted to PNG in the output.

 Following are the primary tasks when working with equations in Flare:

 topic or snippetyou can insert an equation.
 Although an equation may be composed of many different parts, in the XML Editor it renders as a single block of content.
 In that way, it behaves much like an image.
 See Inserting Equations.

 - Edit You can edit an existing equation.
 This includes the ability to change the equation itself, as well as modify its appearance through the use of the MadCap|equation style.
 See Editing Equations.

-Note: When an equation is used in a heading and that heading is referenced in any way (e.g., cross-reference), the equation is stripped from the reference.
+Note: When an equation is used in a heading and that heading is referenced in any way (e.g., cross-reference, table of contents entry), the equation is stripped from the reference.